We offer a wide variety of fact sheets on women's health topics

 -

-Necrotising enterocolitis: A bowel condition in premature babies
+Necrotising enterocolitis - a bowel condition in premature babies

 Necrotising enterocolitis (NEC) is inflammation of the bowel.
 Premature infants have immature and fragile intestines.
 They are sensitive to changes in blood flow and to infection.
 We usually do not know why an individual baby develops NEC.